DFHack/dfhack/docs/Documentation.rst

 Options
 -------

-The options header should follow the examples, with each option in the same list format as the examples::
+The options header should follow the examples, with each option in the same format as the examples::

     Options